meesern/SuperRational/src/pages/index.md

 heading: Thinking Beyond Reduction
 subheading: The Metaphysics of Metaphor
 description: >-
-  Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
-We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
+  All forms of enquiry across the world take the form: "What is the world like?"
+Whether we are wondering about Chemistry or God.
+Mostly we want to know the Truth.
+But how does this all change when we give some thought to the 'like' of wanting to know what the world is like?
 intro:
   blurbs:
     - image: /img/coffee.png